Skip to content

 After that, you'll have a 'clean' version of hydrus that only has the latest version's dlls.
 If hydrus still will not boot, I recommend you roll back to your last working backup and let me, hydrus dev, know what your error is.

 Note that macOS App users will not ever have to do a clean install because every App is self-contained and non-merging with previous Apps.
 Source users similarly do not have to worry about this issue, although if they update their system python, they'll want to recreate their venv.
-Windows Installer users basically get a clean install every time, so they don't have to worry about this.
+Windows Installer users basically get a clean install every time, so they shouldn't have to worry about this.

 Big updates